Member login

 Clare is Head of the School of Medical Sciences at the University of Auckland and a New Zealand Registered Dietitian.
 Since qualifying in the UK in 1984, she has specialised in paediatric dietetics, practicing in the UK and Australia.
 An active contributor to infant and childhood nutrition policy, she serves on national review panels.
 Her research explores how early-life nutritional determinants affect health, and she led a National Science Challenge - funded trial on prebiotic complementary foods and infant gut microbiomes.
 She has a daughter with coeliac disease.

-FOOD DEMONSTRATION Supported by Vogel’s & Edmonds
+FOOD DEMONSTRATION - Supported by Ploughman's Bakery

-Sunday, 19 October 2025, 12.30 pm - 1.3o pm
+Saturday, 11th April 2026, 12.30 pm - 1.3o pm

 Pre-register to attend the workshops and food demonstration